Gustice/SmartDmxBridge/README.md

 Note: Currently i am planning to develop an actual box with an dedicated PCB.
 Schematics will be included in this project.

 The Firmware is based on Espressif IOT-Dev-Framework.
+The project is generated with [PlatformIO](https://platformio.org/).
 Sorry no Arduino here because of the RMII-connected phy (I wanted a reliable solution).

 ## Issues and open Tasks